Transglutaminase Enzyme Used (Tg) In Food Industries

 In liquid proteins, transglutaminase function stimulates the cross-linking of the side molecules of two amino acids, glutamine and lysine.
 In the process of creating protein bonding, transglutaminase TG unites the different types of meat.
 This results in the establishment of iso-peptide bonding amongst proteins and the releasing of the -(glutamyl)-lysine chain.
 Physical strain and heat processing doesn’t break this connection.
 Transglutaminase functions as a catalyst to aid in the unaltered binding of dietary proteins.
 It is employed to increase food items’ stickiness, stiffness, flexibility, and ability to bind fluid.
 As a result, the food products’ aroma and consistency are strengthened.
 The industrial manufacture of numerous food products makes use of Transglutaminase’s bridge ability.
 Among these are the production of baked items, cheese, and other milk products.

-What Are Transglutaminase Enzyme’s Uses?
+What Are Transglutaminase Enzyme’s Used?

 Moreover, other functions of transglutaminase comprise as below: